Guide · 12 minute read

 What is the fastest way to add an SMS contact form to a website?

-The fastest path is a hosted form widget loaded with a script tag.
-You paste one public widget script on the page, test a real submission, and the SMS delivery stays outside your website code.
+The fastest path is connecting your current form notifications to localbot.
+When you want a better intake experience, add the hosted localbot form, test a real submission, and the SMS delivery stays outside your website code.

 Do I need Twilio, Zapier, or a backend route?

 Not with localbot.
-The website only loads the widget. localbot renders the form, accepts the submission, texts the owner, and handles lead follow-up from its own backend.
+Your existing form can notify localbot by email, or your website can load the localbot form. localbot accepts the submission, texts the owner, and handles follow-up from its own backend.

 For plain HTML or WordPress, place it near the end of the page or before the closing body tag.
 For Next.js, use next/script with strategy="lazyOnload" so the form loads without blocking the page.